Shad fishing is excellent in the Pacific Northwest, where these eager biters and hard fighters come into select rivers by the millions.

 Also, there is a Columbia Basin endorsement for salmon, steelhead and sturgeon that would apply to the Columbia and tributaries like the Willamette.

-Typically, you should look for shad in fairly swift water that’s not much more than about 10 feet deep (and often shallower), usually within about 30 feet from shore.
+Typically, you should look for shad in fairly swift water that’s not much more than about 10 to 15 feet deep (and often as shallow as waist deep in some areas), usually within about 30 feet from shore.

 This makes shad easily accessible to bank anglers, but boaters can often anchor right in the fish-traveling lanes and catch large numbers.